TheMrityunjayPathak/SpaceshipTitanicClassification/README.md

 Sadly, it met a similar fate as its namesake from 1000 years before.
 Though the ship stayed intact, almost half of the passengers were transported to an alternate dimension!

-To help rescue crews and retrieve the lost passengers, you are challenged to predict which passengers were transported by the anomaly using records recovered from the spaceship’s damaged computer system.
+To help rescue the lost passengers, you are challenged to predict which passengers were transported by the anomaly using records recovered from the spaceship’s damaged computer system.

 Help save them and change history!